raelyard/life-book/notes.md

 ## Book Approach

-The thought in my mind that has led to here is that what I should write is a broad philosophical work that starts with my axioms and builds from those as foundational, combining the `oughts` I hold to be axiomatic (and self-evident).
+The thought in my mind that has led to here is that what I should write is a broad philosophical work that starts with my axioms and builds from those as foundational, combining the `oughts` I hold to be axiomatic (and self-evident) with `is` truths observable in nature and society.

-It's pretentious to say I'm a philosopher.
-I am in a sense, but I'm nothing fo the sort.
+It would be pretentious to say I'm a philosopher.
+I am in a sense, but I'm nothing of the sort in reality.
 I could not tell you the first thing about Plato, Aristotle, or Socrates.
 I don't know the difference between Nietzche and DeCartes.
 I have no schooling and haven't really done any reading.

 Maybe I need to describe and define what it is that I'm setting out to do.
 Maybe it is called philosophy or maybe I need another word.
 Maybe I need to call it something less pretentious.